abelthomas96/Pyomo-Scripts/README.md

 # Pyomo-Scripts
-The scripts re-engineered and commented based not he udemy course by the "Optimisation team".
+The scripts re-engineered and commented based on the udemy course by the "Optimisation team".